Bastardo Grape Variety

 However, pioneers like Dirk Niepoort in the Douro Valley have shown that Bastardo can triumph as a mono-varietal style.
 Winegrowers in the Douro and Dão regions are taming Bastardo’s natural rusticity using modern winemaking techniques, replacing it with a more elegant and understated character.
 Although attitudes to viticulture and winemaking inevitably vary, many of the best labels are based on organic fruit picked relatively early in the season.
 Whole bunch fermentation is becoming more popular, with the stems adding tannic structure to the wine.
 Stainless steel is the preferred vessel, as it allows the temperature to be controlled at all times.
 Lower temperatures help maintain the grape’s fruitiness and charm – warm temperatures tend to produce a more rustic, heavy style of red.
 After the initial fermentation is complete, most producers use malolactic fermentation to soften the grape’s high levels of malic acid.

 The next stage depends on what style of wine the oenologist desires.
 Bastardo can tolerate a certain degree of new oak, adding structure and polish to the final product.
 Certain growers age their cuvées in wood for 22 months, although 100% new barrique is relatively uncommon.
 Maturation in concrete tanks and clay amphoras are also popular – the latter has been passionately embraced by trend-conscious winemakers the world over.
-The advantages are numerous: amphora allows gentle oxidation of the wine, softening the tannins, and enhancing its mouthfeel.
+The advantages are numerous: amphora allows gentle oxidation of the wine, softens the tannins, and enhances its mouthfeel.
 Yet there is no flavor or tannin pick-up from the barrel.
 In essence, it retains a wine’s fruity characteristics without sacrificing complexity.
 Nonetheless, oak-aged Bastardo can be equally fine and potentially longer-lived.

 Esoteric, but not forgotten